bradkav/HaloFeedback/README.md

 [![License: MIT](https://img.shields.io/badge/License-MIT-yellow.svg)](https://opensource.org/licenses/MIT)

 Code for evolving a Dark Matter minispike under the influence of a perturbing body, injecting energy through dynamical friction.

+See also associated animations at [DOI:10.6084/m9.figshare.11663676](https://doi.org/10.6084/m9.figshare.11663676).

 #### Getting started

 See the example notebook [`Example.ipynb`](https://github.com/bradkav/HaloFeedback/blob/master/Example.ipynb) on how to initialise the code and the DM halo.
-The script [`PlotEvolution.py`](https://github.com/bradkav/HaloFeedback/blob/master/PlotEvolution.py) evolves the halo in the case of an body orbiting at fixed radius, and generates various illustrative plots.
+The script [`PlotEvolution.py`](https://github.com/bradkav/HaloFeedback/blob/master/PlotEvolution.py) evolves the halo in the case of an body orbiting at fixed radius, and generates various illustrative plots (in [`plots/`](https://github.com/bradkav/HaloFeedback/blob/master/plots/)).

 #### Usage